PowVT/btc-dev-utils/README.md

 3. **Settings**

-The `settings.toml` file is a way to configure the Bitcoin network to run and the credentials to use.
+The `settings.toml` file is a way to configure the Bitcoin network and the network credentials to use.

+## TODO

-***TODO: add a RPC URL for making external BTC network calls for either Testnet or Mainnet***
+1. Configure a RPC URL for making external BTC network calls for either Testnet or Mainnet
+2. BTC network (regtest) to run indefinitely
+3. Native Bitcoin and Ord binaries

 ## License